surasb11/surasb11.github.io/projects/project-3.md

   - HTML
   - CSS

-summary: JavaScript and DOM Manipulation: Creating dynamically based table upon a dataset of UFO Sightings.
+summary: JavaScript and DOM Manipulation.
+Creating dynamically based table upon a dataset of UFO Sightings.
 Allowing our users to filter the table data for specific values, using only JavaScript, HTML, and CSS, and D3.js on the web pages.
 ---